federated-directory/help2/administrator/saml.md

 has_children: false
 ---

+# Integrate with SAML 2.0

 SAML-based single sign-on (SSO) gives users access to their Federated Directory through an identity provider (IDP) of your choice.

----

 ## Authentication